 Now that you have enabled compression on your WordPress site, it is time to check back with Google PageSpeed Insights tool.
 Before doing that ensure to flush all the caches from the caching plugin and server level.
 Now that you can see the “Enable Compression” is shown under “Passed Rules” indicating your page is enabled with GZIP compression.
 This will also improve the page speed score considerably.

-Other than Google’s tool there are many tools also offer functions to check the GZIP compression of a webpage.
-We have a free GZIP Compression Checker tool using which you can enter your site URL and check how much bytes is saved using compression on your site.
+Though Google PageSpeed Insights tool is popular, it will not explicitly show GZIP compression problems.
+There are many third-party tools also offer functions to check the GZIP compression of a webpage.
+You can use on of these free GZIP Compression Checker tools by entering your site URL and check how much bytes is saved using compression on your site.